-The County receives a monthly Surtax deposit via ACH from the State of Florida.
-County Finance receives an e-mail from the Department of Revenue to login to their account detailing the revenue collections for the covered period.
-Information included are multiple tax types and the reported totals for the month being deposited.
-The funds are deposited directly from the Florida Department of Revenue to the County and County Finance posts the journal entry to the SOIRL trust fund.
-We independently confirmed the reported revenues for the SOIRL surtax by comparing to the Department of Revenue's publicly available surtax transaction detail in order to test for completeness and accuracy of the County's reported SOIRL surtax collections.
+The County receives a monthly surtax deposit via ACH from the State of Florida.
+County Finance receives an e-mail from the Department of Revenue to log in to their account detailing the revenue collections for the covered period.
+The information included includes multiple tax types and the reported totals for the deposited month.
+The funds are deposited directly from the Florida Department of Revenue to the County, and County Finance posts the journal entry to the SOIRL trust fund.
+We independently confirmed the reported revenues for the SOIRL surtax by comparing them to the Department of Revenue's publicly available surtax transaction detail to test for completeness and accuracy of the County's reported SOIRL surtax collections.
 No exceptions were noted in our testing.